kiehozero/Focloir/planning/testing/TESTING.md

 11. My mentor identified some form submission issues, namely validation of what can be submitted, the minimum values for the price field and what is a mandatory submission.
-Most of these can be found just by selected extra parameters on HTML elements, but where I needed to use regular expressions I went to [RegExOne](https://regexone.com/lesson/repeating_characters).
+Most of these can be found just by selected extra parameters on HTML elements, but where I needed to use regular expressions I used [RegExOne](https://regexone.com/lesson/repeating_characters).

 12. Confirmation notices for all delete buttons - I added these by using Materialize's modal to show a confirmation message, and moving the app route href inside that, quite an easy fix compared to some of the others!